Aircloak/aircloak/air/docs/content/sql/restrictions.md

 To arrive at the final range the system finds the smallest grid size that will contain the given range.
 Then it shifts the lower end of the range to be a multiple of half of the grid size.
 The upper end is just the lower end plus the grid size.
 In some cases halving the grid size is not allowed and the lower end needs to be a multiple of the whole grid size instead - for example it is not allowed to halve days in case the underlying data type is `date` and cannot represent such halving.
-See the sidebar for examples of adjustment.
+See the examples below for details.

 For best results design your queries so that they take this adjustment into account and mostly use ranges that are already adjusted.